gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-13-automatically-classifying-the-content-of-sound-files-using-ml.md

 But the data set is only one half of the solution.
 You need to use the dataset to create a model and then run that model against your own data to get the required results.
 Thankfully, I found YAMNet:

-> YAMNet is a deep net that predicts 521 audio event classes from the AudioSet-YouTube corpus it was trained on.
+> YAMNet is a deep net that predicts ~521 audio event classes from the AudioSet-YouTube corpus it was trained on.

+I guess YAMNet is tracking behind AudioSet in terms of total categories, but it is good enough to me.

 ## Let's go